Houston Expungement Lawyer

 Some cases which have been dismissed can also be expunged depending on certain factors such as whether the case has been indicted and when the case was dismissed.
 Sometimes, people confuse the term expunction with sealing.
 Some records which cannot be expunged can still be subject to an order preventing the records from being visible to the public via a petition for non-disclosure.
 Unlike petitions for expunction, which are often filed in civil district court, petitions for non-disclosure are filed in the criminal court where the original case took place.

 Juvenile records are another example of records which are sealed as opposed to expunged if a petition is filed and an order granting the petition is made by the court.
 Petitions for non-disclosure in adult criminal cases are generally made in certain cases after a person has successfully completed deferred adjudication, a type of community supervision.
+If you are dealing with juvenile records or charges, consulting with a juvenile defense lawyer can provide the specialized legal support needed to ensure the best possible outcome for a young person’s future.

 Some cases are not statutorily eligible for sealing even after successful completion of deferred adjudication.
 Our team can discuss your options with you and answer questions about how you might be able to minimize the impact of an arrest record on your life.